 }

-Take the last code in this tutorial and figure out why these selectors were created, and what order they're in.
+Take the last code in this tutorial and find out the reason why we created these selectors and the order they're in.
 Go from line to line.
 You can also copy it and experiment.

 The Hexlet support team or other students will answer you.